Australian Biological Resources Study

 Introduction

 Cirolanids are common marine and estuarine crustaceans.
 Freshwater species occur only outside Australia.
 They are frequently found on sandy beaches, rocky shores, coral reefs, and on shelf and slope environments where they are scavengers, predators or occasionally commensals.
 A considerable number of genera and species are known from cave waters (Botosaneanu et al. 1986), with three species recorded from such a habitat in Australia.
 Bruce (1986) reviewed an extensive literature on the ecology of cirolanids from many localities.
-The family is cosmopolitan with more than 430 species in about 50 genera.

 The history of the family and relationships between the numerous genera were discussed briefly by Bruce (1986).
 The keys in Bruce et al. (1982) and Bruce (1985, 1993) can be used to differentiate the family from the Aegidae, Corallanidae, Cymothoidae and Tridentellidae.